Andrewsornis: Description

-Andrewsornis is so far the largest member of the subfamily Patagornithinae, though it has also been found to be a Phorusrhacine.
+Andrewsornis is so far the largest member of the subfamily Patagornithinae, having a height of 1.8 m and weighing up to 60–89 kg.
 The genus is generally very similar to Phorusrhacos, but differs in that: the skull is slightly flatter, front edge of the antorbital fenestra is strongly sloping, the lower jaw is 39 cm long and slimmer than Phorusrhacoss.
 With a length of 10 cm, the symphysis mandibulae is more similar to that in Andalgalornis and Patagornis.
 The Fenestrae Mandibulares are longer and larger than in Patagornis and Andalgalornis, have an oval shape.

 Classification

 In 2003 during their redescription of phorusrhacidae, Herculano Alvarenga and Elizabeth Hofling created a new subfamily, Patagornithinae, with Patagornis as the type genus, that included Andrewsornis and Andalgalornis.
 Andrewsornis is similar to Patagornis and Andalgalornis in that they all are medium-sized phorusrhacids with slender, lightly built bodies, long and narrow mandibular symphyses, and long and slender tibiotarsi and tarsometatarsi.
-However, a phylogenetic analysis in 2015 by Degrange et al found Andrewsornis in a merged Phorusrhacinae and in polytomy with Physornis and Phorusrhacos as well.
+However, a phylogenetic analysis in 2015 by Degrange et al. found Andrewsornis in a merged Phorusrhacinae and in polytomy with Physornis and Phorusrhacos as well.
 The following phylogenetic tree shows the internal relationships of Phorusrhacidae under the exclusion of Brontornis as published by Degrange and colleagues in 2015, which recovers a clade that contains Physornis, Phorusrhacos and Andalgalornis, among others.

+Palaeobiology

+Life history

+Based on osteohistological analysis of its hindlimbs, Andrewsornis exhibited an uninterrupted growth life history strategy, similar to that of other large and flightless neognaths but differing from that of megafaunal palaeognath birds.